gregjwild/get-my-temperature/README.md

 When you visit your home page.
 You'll probably notice that clicking on the button doesn't actually do anything yet.
 That's because we've only created our backend logic.
 Let's quickly add a route to handle unknown requests, then get back to this.

+> Exercise: Maybe you want to send some time information over to your page, to note when the data was gathered?
+You should look at the Date object documentation to learn more about times in JavaScript: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date

 ## Handling requests to pages that don't exist in your server
 What if someone tries to visit a page that doesn't exist on your server?
 This is where the famous "404" code comes in.
 We've already prepared a 404 page in our public folder, but currently Express doesn't know when to send it.
 We can fix this with just one line of code.